ligato/docs/docs/plugins/vpp-plugins.md

 Identity mapping defines the interface and IP address from which packets originated from.

 !!!
 Note
-    In some corner DNAT44 cases, you might have the same source and destination after a DNAT44 translation.
-For more details on self Twice NAT and a VPP NAT plugin implementations, see [Contiv VPP NAT plugin](https://github.com/contiv/vpp/blob/master/docs/dev-guide/SERVICES.md#the-vpp-nat-plugin).
+    In some corner DNAT44 cases, you could have the same source and destination after a DNAT44 translation.
+For more details on self Twice NAT and a VPP NAT plugin implementation, see [Contiv VPP NAT plugin](https://github.com/contiv/vpp/blob/master/docs/dev-guide/SERVICES.md#the-vpp-nat-plugin).

 ---